WFXG: News operation

 After ABC affiliate WJBF, channel 6 (owned by Media General) renovated its studios in 2003, the station entered into a news share agreement with WFXG.
 The outsourcing arrangement resulted in a nightly prime time newscast to debut on this station.
 Known as Fox 54 News at 10, the thirty-minute program originated from WJBF's facility on Reynolds Street in Downtown Augusta.
 The broadcast featured different on-air graphics and modified WJBF's existing set with separate duratrans in order to conceal that station's logo.
 The principal look of the set and on-air graphics for Fox 54 News at 10 remained the same since the newscast's launch and the program always used Gari Media Group's "The X Package" as its music theme.

 Meanwhile, NBC affiliate WAGT decided to establish its own weeknight prime time newscast at 10 in 2004 to go up against this station's effort.
 The production launched a few days after WFXG's show and was initially seen on independent outlet WBEK-CA (now WAGT-CD) through a similar arrangement.
 Known as WBEK 16 News at 10, the program was soon canceled due to low ratings and inconsistent viewership.
 The broadcast was unable to directly compete against WFXG's news because this program has been very successful in the time slot from its start.
 After being retooled, WAGT's weeknight prime time newscast was relaunched on cable-only WB affiliate "WBAU" and was known as WB 23 News at 10.

 In July 2011, WFXG announced that it would launch an in-house news operation by October, which was to be produced in collaboration with other Raycom stations to give it a "regional" feel.
 In partnership with sister outlet WTOC-TV in Savannah, WFXG hired multimedia journalists to shoot, edit, and report coverage in the Augusta area.
-Currently, five personalities have joined the station and work out of Augusta.
-All anchors for news and weather are provided by WTOC and the broadcast originates live from that station's facility on Chatham Center Drive in Savannah's Chatham Parkway section.
+Five personalities joined the station and worked out of Augusta.
+All anchors for news and weather were provided by WTOC and the broadcast originated live from that station's facility on Chatham Center Drive in Savannah's Chatham Parkway section.